igor-korotkov/UserlessJmix/README.md

 Import Keycloak realm from ./keycloak/realm-export.json

-This will add a userless-jmix client, a mapper to map roles into "roles" claim of the ID Token.
+This will add a userless-jmix client, a mapper to map Keycloak client's roles into a "roles" claim of the ID Token.

 Since realm export file doesn't include users, you'll need to create some manually.